 Dr. Freedberg has completed specific trainings in postpartum mood disorders through Postpartum Support International, as well as a ten month postgraduate course in fertility counseling led by two leaders in the field, Sharon Covington, LCSW and Linda Applegarth, Ph.D.
 She is an active member of the Association for Behavioral and Cognitive Therapies, The Mental Health Professional Group of the American Society for Reproductive Medicine, and Postpartum Support International.

-Dr. Ierardo completed her pre-doctoral internship at Kings County Hospital in Brooklyn, NY.
+Dr. Ierardo completed her post-doctoral fellowship at MindWell NYC and her pre-doctoral internship at Kings County Hospital in Brooklyn, NY.
 She completed externships at the Northport Veterans Affairs Medical Center, Nassau University Medical Center, and at the college counseling center at Hofstra University.
 She is CBT trained and has delivered group and individual treatment for mood disorders, Autism Spectrum Disorder, substance abuse, and PTSD.
 Additionally, Dr. Ierardo has participated in a multidisciplinary DBT consultation team, co-led a multifamily DBT skills group, and provided individual DBT therapy to adults.
 Dr. Ierardo earned her M.A. and Ph.D. from Hofstra University and her B.A. from Barnard College, Columbia University.